-- Excellent activity; As good as the standard - B Inconsistent activity; Not as good as the standard - C Not economically effective
+Excellent activity; As good as the standard Inconsistent activity; Not as good as the standard

+Not economically effective

-Torac (tolfenpyrad) is not registered for use in Arizona yet, but a 2014 registration is anticipated.
+Torac (tolfenpyrad) was registered in 2014.
 As a pyrazole, the mode of action for Torac is as a Mitochondrial complex I electron transport inhibitor.
 In essence, it is a metabolic toxin where once the insect comes in contact with the compound energy metabolism is shut down.
 Although not a new chemistry, it will be fairly unique in leafy vegetable where METI compounds are not presently used.
 It has activity against western flower thrips as a standalone product, although not as consistent as either Radiant or Lannate.
 However, it has shown excellent thrips activity when used in combination with either of these two products.
 Long term it may be an alternative to pyrethroids in tank mixtures for thrips control.
 It has shown to have inconsistent activity against a broad range of sucking and chewing pests (beet armyworm, flea beetles, aphids) providing quick knockdown, but only marginal residual (e.g., much like a pyrethroid).
 It has foliar contact activity only and thus good spray coverage is essential for good control.